 No logging policy

-Surfshark doesn’t need to handle activity logs to foreign or domestic governments due to its neutral company location.
-What’s even better is that they don’t have to save logs, including torrent activity logs.
+Due to its neutral company location, Surfshark doesn’t need to handle activity logs to foreign or domestic governments.
+Even better, they don’t have to save logs, including torrent activity logs.
 The only thing they keep is time stamps used for debugging purposes.
 And these are deleted after 15 minutes after a session ends.

 Should You Torrent with Surfshark?